 Cut to Alex asleep in his bed under a red-orange blanket on blue sheets, the snake on his bed.
 We see on the blue cabinet behind him a death portrait of Beethoven.
-Alex's sleeping pose partly reflects it.
+Alex's sleeping pose, though different, could be said to echo it.

-The image of Beethoven in the window bears a strong resemblance to the writer, Alexander.
+The image of Beethoven in the window bears a resemblance, in its severe brow, to the writer, Alexander.
 This is significant, as well as the death image of Beethoven nearby, for later in the film Alex attempts to leap to his death through an attic window while Alexander sits in a room below eagerly awaiting this expected move.
 The two images form their own duality, the living, breathing Beethoven to one side (suggested with the moving shade) while next to it we have the static death portrait.